pmvester/node-red-code-engine/DNS.md

 }
 ```

 Replace the example code with the code snippet that you just copied.
-In the code, replace `<<application URL>>` with the application URL that you took note of in the first step.
+In the code, replace `<<application FQDN>>` with the FQDN that you took note of in the first step.

 Click on "Save".